andrewbriceno/bizbuzz/README.md

 Step 2: Pull changes from jose_frontend (git pull)

-Note: If you are working on backend then make your new branch (just to not mess up with the code) using command git branch -b <your branch name>.
+Note: If you are working on backend then make your new branch (just to not mess up with the code) using command git branch -b "your branch name".

 Step 3: To run the project , open terminal in Pycharm and make sure you are in the project directory.